bbauska/reagan-to-trump/README.md

 Trillions have moved from EVERYONE to the greediest .001% just since 1984.
 Reaganomics is killing democracy.
 Reagan was worse than Trump.
 He deregulated big oil and made the world filthy and uninhabitable.

-he deregulated the media forming Fox 'news'.
+He deregulated the media forming Fox 'news'.
 Stupid 'boomers' only news source.

 7.2 million Americans march against Trump and his sycophants & are labelled Hamas and anti-democrats.
 No arrests.
 No injuries=.
 No murders.